sismo-core/sismo-docs/build-with-sismo-connect/technical-documentation/signature.md

 ### Making a SignatureRequest - Front-end integration

 {% hint style="info" %}
-Making an `SignatureRequest` is only possible if it is made alongside an auth or a claim request.&#x20;
+Making a `SignatureRequest` is only possible if it is made alongside an auth or a claim request.&#x20;
 {% endhint %}

 {% tabs %}